cap-js/docs/java/observability.md

 ### Configuration

 1) Bind your CAP Java application to a service instance of `cloud-logging`.
-On creation of the service instance, it's important to enable the Open Telemetry capabilities by passing the following parameter:
+On creation of the service instance, it's important to enable the Open Telemetry capabilities by passing the parameter `ingest_otlp` in addition to the other config.
+The following snippet shows an example how to add this to a mta.yaml descriptor:
-    ```json
-    {
+    ```yaml
+    ...
+	resources:
+	  - name: cloud-logging-instance
+	    type: org.cloudfoundry.managed-service
+	    parameters:
+	      service: cloud-logging
+	      service-plan: standard
+	      config:
-      "ingest_otlp": true
+	        ingest_otlp: true
-    }
+    ...
     ```

-2) Add the following maven dependency to the `pom.xml` of your CAP Java application:
+3) Add the following maven dependency to the `pom.xml` of your CAP Java application:
     ```json
     <dependency>
       <groupId>com.sap.hcp.cf.logging</groupId>